gvwilson/thirdbit/src/fiction/cloudherd/index.md

 not without undoing it."

-She looked past them at the trees that crowded right up to the edge of the lake.
-Twisted pines with their doubled trunks, firs heavy with fresh green growth, patches of moss as dense as Grappa Gas's beard, and all around them,
+She looked past them at the trees that crowded right up to the edge of the lake. braided pines with their doubled trunks, firs heavy with fresh green growth, patches of moss as dense as Grappa Gas's beard, and all around them,